vbauer/yandex-metrica-plugin/README.md

 ![Configuration](misc/configuration.png)

-You should specify only "Counter ID" to integrate Jenkins with Yandex Metrica.
+You should specify only "Counter ID" parameter to integrate Jenkins with Yandex Metrica.

 License